drhelius/MicroHack/walkthrough/challenge-2/solution.md

         docker push microhackregistry.azurecr.io/microhackapp:1

 Via the `run` task you can execute console commands:
-* `docker login` is used to login to the Azure Container Registry with the `ACR_USERNAME` and the `ACR_PASSWORD`.
+* `docker login` is used to log in to the Azure Container Registry with the `ACR_USERNAME` and the `ACR_PASSWORD`.
 * `docker build` is used to build the container image.
-The `-t` parameter sets the name of the image, the part after the `:` indicates the version (also called tag), in this case we simply use `1`.
-The `-f` parameter indicates the location of the Dockerfile (remember, this file includes the commands to build the container image), the `.` indicates that the file is in the repository.
+The `-t` parameter sets the name of the image; the part after the `:` indicates the version (also called tag), in this case we simply use `1`.
+The `-f` parameter indicates the location of the Dockerfile (remember, this file includes the commands to build the container image); the `.` indicates that the file is in the repository.
 * `docker push` is then used to upload the container image into the Azure Container Registry.

 Save the changes and commit the file, then run the workflow: